web-at-berkeley/wdb-frontend-interview-sp24/README.md

 ### Task 2

 Complete the Landing page UI in the home page of your project.
 Make sure to follow the [Figma](https://www.figma.com/file/A5LGDC2IdQpcEtaXcALZd7/%5BSP-24%5D-Frontend-Technical-Project?type=design&node-id=0%3A1&mode=design&t=tswPi4JprGlyifpU-1) provided.

+### Task 3

+Complete the Merch Page.
+For each merch item, hovering over the item should reveal a card with a button to buy the merch.
+The buttons do not need to have functionality, but you may add styling for hovering over them.

+## Industry Project

+### Task 1-3

+Complete all of the bootcamp tasks before moving forward.

+### Task 4

+Complete the Events page.
+This page displays all of Taylor's upcoming events.
+You should have **at least** the events on the [Figma](https://www.figma.com/file/A5LGDC2IdQpcEtaXcALZd7/%5BSP-24%5D-Frontend-Technical-Project?type=design&node-id=0%3A1&mode=design&t=tswPi4JprGlyifpU-1) in your implementation, but you may add more to make the page more functional.

+In addition, please implement the search and sorting functionalities on this page.
+As a user types into the search box, the events list should update to only show events with names matching the search terms.
+The "Times" dropdown should have a list of times including **at least** the times already on the Figma, but you may add more times if you'd like.
+The "Date" dropdown should contain the days of the week.
+When an option in a dropdown is clicked, only events that match the selected option should be shown.
+For example, if "Saturday" is selected, only events that are on Saturday should be displayed.
+If "Monday" and "4:30 pm" are selected, only events that are on Monday **and** at 4:30 pm should be displayed.

+## Submission

+**Congratulations!** To submit your project, please make sure your project is in a GitHub repo that is set to private.
+You will be submitting your code on [Gradescope](https://www.gradescope.com/).
+If you do not have a Gradescope account, please create one.
+If you are unable to create one, please email us immediately.
+The Gradescope course code is `4GEP2N`.
+You will see two different assignments: `Frontend Project` and `Backend Project`. _Please only submit to Frontend Technical Project._ You can ignore Backend Technical Project.

+The technical project will be due by Monday, 1/29 at 11:59 PM PST.
+We will be unable to respond to clarification emails sent in after then.
+If you have any questions about the project, please let us know before then by email.
+Also reach out if you have any issues with the Gradescope submission (note that there is no autograder for this project so we will be reviewing your code manually).

+**Please be ready to run your web app locally for the technical interview!** This means being able to view your web app in a browser and interact with it.

+Also, this page may potentially update if we get some frequently asked questions, so keep this repository bookmarked and check back on it every now and then!
+If there are any major changes, we'll make sure to email you about those.